waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

 	GivenStories: precondition2,setupEnvironment
 	Given ..

+Moreover, many BDD frameworks don't support GivenStories in story syntax (Cucumber has even deprecated it).

-Moreover, GivenStories should not be used as a setup for each scenario in story.
+Note: GivenStories should not be used as a setup for each scenario in story.
 You should use "Background" keyword for this purpose.

-Note: Many BDD frameworks don't support GivenStories in story syntax (Cucumber has even deprecated it).

 ## Use "And"s as steps
 Avoid declaring multiple "And"s which belong to the same step.
 Instead, split them into several steps and use them to compose the requested scenario.